hojae-io/Drone-Control-Algorithms-for-Unmanned-Delivery-System/README.md

 # Drone_Control repository
-This repository contains codes for the following dissertation: "Automatic Drone Control to a Moving Target Point"
+This repository contains source codes for the following dissertation: "Automatic Drone Control to a Moving Target Point"
 credited by **Lee, Ho Jae and Yeo Seung Won**

 Here we can think the moving target as a delivery truck.